skyelynwaddell/godot-ios-plugin/README.md

 Once you have enabled all that you should see your device token when you authenticate with firebase which you can store in a database or something for later communication with the device.

 # Plugin Functions and Usage
-Below lists all the signals that are called from android, and functions you can call from Godot to interact with the Google Play API.
+Below lists all the signals that are called from iOS, and functions you can call from Godot to interact with GameKit, StoreKit, and Firebase.

 # Signals Emitted from Apple to iOSPluginSingleton